 Lavender in Provence Creating New Artisans

 Exploring the Provencal market stands piled high with seasonal produce, fragrant fresh fruit, buckets of just-picked flowers, table linens and bright pottery is pure delight.
 However, it’s not always rewarding for market vendors facing early mornings, erratic weather, and fickle crowds.
-Determined to carry on an artisanal tradition, Elsa Lenthal, the founder of Fuseaux de Lavande de Provence, chose to produce lavender wands in these markets as her summer job.
+Determined to carry on an artisanal tradition, Elsa Lenthal, the founded Fuseaux de Lavande de Provence (the company is now under her name), chose to produce lavender wands in these markets as her summer job.
 She has turned that summer gig into a full-time activity promoting an old Provencal custom.

 The lavender flowers are “trapped” in the centre of a fuseau shaped like a spindle, a wand or a baby’s rattle.
 Fuseaux are made with fresh flowers and finished with brightly coloured ribbons weaved through the stems.
 They can last a lifetime.